richelbilderbeek/babette_article/feedback/20180425Reviewers.md

 Comments to the Corresponding Author

-> As a user of both BEAST2 and R, I agree here is a need for an implementation of BEAST2 in R. My review is based solely on the documentation given by the authors, including the youtube videos, as neither link nor package is available and could therefore not be tested by me.
-The proposed package babette package combines the base features of BEAST2, including standard models and priors, and the associates BEAUti and Tracer.
-My judgement is that babette appears to be a useful tool, especially when numerous replicates with slighly different settings are to be run.
+> As a user of both BEAST2 and R,
+> I agree here is a need for an implementation of BEAST2 in R.
+> My review is based solely on the documentation given by the authors,
+> including the youtube videos, as neither link nor package is available
+> and could therefore not be tested by me.
+> The proposed package babette package combines the base features of BEAST2,
+> including standard models and priors, and the associates BEAUti and Tracer.
+> My judgement is that babette appears to be a useful tool,
+> especially when numerous replicates with slighly different settings are to be run.
 >
+> Personally I would like to see
+> [x] node dating,
+> [ ] the multispecies coalescent, [NOTE: put as Issue on GitHub]
-> Personally I would like to see node dating, the multispecies coalescent, and ancestral state reconstruction implemented in babette, but I suppose this is for future versions of the package.
+> [ ] and ancestral state reconstruction implemented in babette, [NOTE: put as Issue on GitHub]
+> but I suppose this is for future versions of the package.
 >
-> I did not understand the "fix crown age option".
-How exactly is the crown defined?
-From the output it seems that it is the root age that is fixed, which is confusing.
+> [x] I did not understand the "fix crown age option".
+>     How exactly is the crown defined?
+>     From the output it seems that it is the root age that is fixed, which is confusing.
 >
 >
 > Minor comments to the text:
 >
-> L28.
-Tools exist for species phylogenies that are not trees as well, so substitute "phylogenetic tree" with "phylogeny".
+> [x] L28.
+Tools exist for species phylogenies that are not trees as well,
+>     so substitute "phylogenetic tree" with "phylogeny".
 >
 > [x] L31.
 "Figure ??" ?
 >
-> L91.
+> [x] L91.
 Is this the equivalent of running BEAST2 with an empty alignment?
 >
-> L112. "or"
+> [x] L112. "or"
 >
-> L227.
+> [x] L227.
 Link to babette is not working.